Episodic Logit-Q Dynamics for Efficient Learning in Stochastic Teams: INTRODUCTION

+In the \textit{auxiliary stage game} framework, we can view SGs as agents are playing a stage game associated with the state visited.
+The payoffs of these stage games, called \textit{Q-functions}, depend not only on the immediate reward they receive but also on the rewards they will receive in future stages, often referred to as the continuation payoff.
+However, the continuation payoff depends on the evolving strategies of the agents.
+Hence, the stage games are not necessarily stationary.
+The non-stationarity of stage games is acknowledged as one of the main challenges for learning in SGs \cite{ref:Ozdaglar21}.
+There is no straightforward generalization of the existing results from repeated play setting that address efficient learning, e.g., \cite{ref:Marden12,ref:Pradelski12, ref:TatianaProof} into SGs.
+Recently, the \textit{two-timescale learning framework} addressed the non-stationarity issue for the best response and fictitious play dynamics \cite{ref:Leslie20,ref:Sayin20}.
+However, these learning dynamics do not necessarily reach efficient equilibrium even in identical-interest SGs.

-\textbf{Contributions.} In this paper, we present the new \textit{logit-Q} learning dynamics, a generalization of the log-linear learning to MGs for cooperative AI applications beyond repeated games.
-We study two learning schemes and show their almost sure convergence to the \textit{global optimum} in identical-interest MGs.
-The results can also be generalized to the scenarios where agents may not know stage-payoffs or state transition probabilities through the model-based learning scheme.
+In this paper, we present the new \textit{logit-Q} learning dynamics, combining log-linear learning and value iteration for efficient learning in SGs.
+We also present the \textit{independent logit-Q} learning dynamics to address the coordination burden in the synchronous (in turn) update of actions inherent to the log-linear learning.
+We show the almost sure convergence of the Q-function estimates to the \textit{globally optimum} Q-function of the underlying identical-interest SG in both logit-Q and independent logit-Q dynamics.
 We also verify the convergence of the learning dynamics via numerical examples.

-Independent and simultaneous adaptation of agents poses the key challenges: $i)$ achieving the \textit{global} optimum rather than converging to an inefficient equilibrium and $ii)$ the \textit{non-stationarity} of the environment from each agent's perspective.
-The former one is addressed in the log-linear learning for the repeated games yet the convergence results, such as \citep{ref:Marden12}, are in the sense that only the optimal solution is \textit{stochastically stable} (which will be defined later in \S\ref{sec:model}).
-On the other hand, the latter one is viewed as a core issue in multi-agent reinforcement learning \citep{ref:Matignon12,ref:Hernandez19,ref:Zhang21}.
-Particularly, in MGs, at each stage, agents are actually playing a normal-form \textit{stage game} associated with the current state.
-The payoffs of this normal-form game depend on both the stage-payoff received immediately and the expected continuation payoff to be received in future stages.
-The dependence on the (ambiguous) future play causes the non-stationarity issue.
-Correspondingly, how agents can interpret the continuation payoff can play a significant role in addressing this issue.
+Independent and simultaneous adaptation of agents poses the key challenges of: $i)$ achieving the \textit{global} optimum rather than converging to an inefficient equilibrium and $ii)$ the \textit{non-stationarity} of the environment from each agent's perspective.
+The former one is addressed in the log-linear learning for the repeated games yet the convergence results, such as \cite{ref:Marden12}, are in the sense that only the optimal solution is \textit{stochastically stable}.
+On the other hand, the latter one is viewed as a core issue in multi-agent reinforcement learning \cite{ref:Zhang21} and in learning in SGs, as discussed above.